HorthmanOdame/Vehicle-Rental-Services/README.md

-# Vehicle-Rental-Services
+# Rent-Smart Car Rental Site
-This Project is to help small and upcoming vehicle rental focused services skyrocket their dream website project with ease and flexibility.
+This is a Website to help a small firm who is interested in car renting to meet their short-term goals